Dmitry-And/DaSerialization/README.md

   - easy API to update file serializers

 # More Features
-- Almost no type/meta information get serialized
+- No type/meta information get serialized (instead of type IDs)
-- Minimal Reflection usage during (de)serialization
+- Almost no Reflection usage during (de)serialization
 - Pure C#, no external dependencies (including Unity API or ecosystem)
 - No code generation
   - but is possible to add default (de)serializers generation